 Linda Parton

 Studying for a Maths degree, part-time, was my free-time occupation whilst looking after my three young children in the 1970s.
 Once they were old enough, I started my teaching career in Staffordshire.
-Over a period of twenty years, I was a maths teacher, advisory teacher and a primary school headteacher in three very different communities.
+Over a period of twenty years, I was a maths teacher, advisory teacher and a primary school Headteacher in three very different communities.
 In that role I became interested in community dynamics and supporting the most marginalised.

 In 1998, my husband and I realised our dream and headed off to Namibia as VSO volunteers.
 VSO looked at my experience in education and sent me to work as a welding instructor in a former black township.
 Our two year stay extended to four years and I moved to work as an education officer for ‘boys in conflict with the law’.
 HIV&AIDS was a constant theme in our work.
 It became even more of an issue when we moved to Swaziland where I was involved with training community members to educate children affected by HIV.